Enrollment Requirements for International Students

 - Intersession Term: May – June

 Note: IRCC regulations refer to a "calendar year" (January – December) and not an "academic year" (September – August).

-All International Student Advisors, Immigration Specialists at SFU are Regulated Canadian Immigration Consultants and members of the Immigration Consultants of Canada Regulatory Council (ICCRC).
+All International Student Advisors, Immigration Specialists at SFU are Regulated Canadian Immigration Consultants and licensees of the College of Immigration and Citizenship Consultants (CICC).